-apologetics, apostasy, baptism of the holy spirit, bias, biblical scholarship, calvinism, charismatics, Christian Apologetics Alliance, christianity, church, critical thinking, divine healing, false doctrine, God's Word, grace, heresies, idolatry, Jesus Christ, left-wing politics, liberal politicians, liberal politics, liberal theology, logic, logical fallacies, persecution, pop culture, prosperity, reason, sickness, Socialism, speaking in tongues, theology, tribulation, wealth, Word of Faith
+Apologetics, apostasy, baptism of the holy spirit, bias, biblical scholarship, calvinism, charismatics, Christian Apologetics Alliance, christianity, church, critical thinking, Divine Healing, false doctrine, God's Word, grace, heresies, idolatry, Jesus Christ, left-wing politics, liberal politicians, liberal politics, liberal theology, logic, logical fallacies, persecution, pop culture, prosperity, reason, sickness, Socialism, speaking in tongues, theology, tribulation, wealth, Word of Faith

-- The intentions and motives for presenting us with such vary widely from the altruistic (we need to remove racism/poverty/etc. from the face of the earth) to the overtly selfish (men self-identifying as women should compete in women’s sports).
+We Christ-followers are constantly bombarded by opposing narratives proclaimed by those trying to sway public opinion to support of their personal and political agendas, public and hidden.
+These narratives are most often presented with a total disregard for reason and/or reality and/or biblical morality.
+The intentions and motives of those presenting us with such narratives vary wildly from the ostensibly altruistic (we need to remove racism/poverty/etc. from the face of the earth) to the overtly selfish (males self-identifying as females should be allowed to compete in women’s sports).

 Those who have studied history call it like it is: propaganda.